The Family Educational Rights and Privacy Act

-For purposes of this statement, students will include only those individuals who are or have been enrolled in the Master of Divinity (MDiv), or the Master of Arts in Religious Leadership for Social Change (MASC) degrees, the certificate programs in Unitarian Universalist Studies, Multireligious Studies or The Chaplaincy Institute (ChI) Certificate of Interfaith Studies program.
-Students will also include SKSM special student (i.e. SKSM Online, unclassified student).
-Common M.A. students are governed by the policies of their school of affiliation.
+For purposes of this statement, “students” will include only those individuals who are or have been enrolled in the Master of Divinity (MDiv), or the Master of Arts in Social Change (MASC) degrees, the certificate programs in Unitarian Universalist Studies or Multireligious Studies, or The Chaplaincy Institute (ChI) certificate programs.
+Students will also include SKSM special students (i.e. SKSM Online, unclassified student).

 The term “student” includes an individual who has been admitted to and has enrolled in or registered with Starr King School for the Ministry, as defined above.
 The term “student” does not include an individual who has not been in attendance at Starr King School for the Ministry.
 An individual who is or has been enrolled in one institution, who applies for admission to a second institution, has no right to inspect the records accumulated for the second institution until enrolled therein.

 The Family Educational Rights and Privacy Act of 1974, as amended, is a Federal law which states

 - that a written institutional policy must be established and (b) that a statement of adopted procedures covering the privacy rights of students be made The law provides that the institution will maintain the confidentiality of student education records.

 FERPA defines an Education Record as certain information about a student that is maintained in any recorded way, such as handwriting, print, computer media, video or audio tape, film, microfilm, and microfiche.
 Examples of a student Education Record for a Starr King School for the Ministry student include the following: